 Not everyone with sleep problems in Bendlin's study had abnormalities in their spinal fluid.
 For example, those with obstructive sleep apnea showed no association.
 With over 18 millions Americans diagnosed with the condition, obstructive sleep apnea is one of the most common sleep disorders.
 It's characterized by loud snoring and waking by gasping or choking, which occurs when throat muscles relax and constrict the airway during sleep.

-But research presented this week at the Alzheimer's Association International Conference in London found a connection between obstructive sleep apnea and buildup of amyloid and tau proteins in the brain.
+But research presented in July at the Alzheimer's Association International Conference in London found a connection between obstructive sleep apnea and buildup of amyloid and tau proteins in the brain.

 Researchers looked at 1,639 adults in their mid-70s who either were normal cognitively or had mild cognitive decline.
 The research found an association between obstructive sleep apnea and an accelerated increase of amyloid and tau deposits in both normal and cognitively impaired adults.